-Except for Himax Taiwan, Himax Technologies Anyang Limited (based in South Korea), or Himax Anyang, Himax Technologies (Suzhou) Co., Ltd., Himax Technologies (Shenzhen) Co., Ltd., and Himax Imaging Corp., most of subsidiaries have generated tax losses since their inception and are not included in the consolidated tax filing with Himax Taiwan or other subsidiaries with taxable income.
-Valuation allowance of \$21.0 million, \$28.4 million and \$31.6 million as of December 31, 2008, 2009 and 2010, respectively, were provided to reduce their deferred tax assets (consisting primarily of operating loss carryforwards and unused investment tax credits) to zero because management believes it is unlikely that these tax benefits will be realized.
-An additional valuation allowance of \$11.3 million as of December 31, 2010 was provided to reduce Himax Taiwan's deferred tax assets related to unused investment tax credits.
-The additional provision of valuation allowance recognized for the years ended December 31, 2008, 2009 and 2010 was \$8.7 million, \$7.4 million and \$14.5 million, respectively, as a result of increases in deferred tax assets originating in these years which we did not expect to realize.
+Except for Himax Taiwan, Himax Technologies Korea Ltd. (based in South Korea), or Himax Korea, Himax Technologies (Suzhou) Co., Ltd., Himax Technologies (Shenzhen) Co., Ltd., and Himax Imaging Corp., most of subsidiaries have generated tax losses since their inception and are not included in the consolidated tax filing with Himax Taiwan or other subsidiaries with taxable income.
+Valuation allowance of \$28.4 million, \$31.6 million and \$31.9 million as of December 31, 2009, 2010 and 2011, respectively, were provided to reduce their deferred tax assets (consisting primarily of operating loss carryforwards and unused investment tax credits) to zero because management believes it is unlikely that these tax benefits will be realized.
+An additional valuation allowance of \$11.3 million and \$3.3 million as of December 31, 2010 and 2011, respectively, was provided to reduce Himax Taiwan's deferred tax assets related to unused investment tax credits.